LCA-CI-builds-repair/octodns/CONTRIBUTING.md

-# Contributing
+# Contributin1.
+Configure and install the dependencies: `./script/bootstrap`
+2. Activate the virtual environment: `source env/bin/activate`
+3. Ensure that the tests pass on your machine: `./script/test`
+4. Create a new branch: `git checkout -b my-branch-name`
+5. Make your changes, add tests, and verify that the tests still pass
+6. Ensure that `./script/lint` passes without any warnings
+7. Ensure that coverage is at 100% by running `./script/coverage` and opening `htmlcov/index.html`
+   - You can open PRs for review and discussion prior to this step
+8. Push to your fork and submit a pull request

+We will handle updating the version, tagging the release, and releasing the gem.
+Please refrain from bumping the version or attempting to take on these administrative tasks as part of your pull request.

+Here are a few things you can do that will increase the likelihood of your pull request being accepted:

-Hi there!
-We're thrilled that you'd like to contribute to octoDNS.
+- Follow [pep8](https://www.python.org/dev/peps/pep-0008/)'re thrilled that you'd like to contribute to octoDNS.
 Your help is essential for keeping it great.

 Please note that this project adheres to the [Contributor Covenant Code of Conduct](/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.